 It's a daunting challenge.
 But biotechnology shows promise to address such issues as strengthening crops against drought and extreme temperature, and delivering more nutritious food, even in poor soil conditions.

 We agree with the World Health Organization (WHO) that “the development of GM organisms (GMOs) offers the potential for increased agricultural productivity or improved nutritional value that can contribute directly to enhancing human health and development.”

-We know that some consumers remain uncomfortable with GMOs.
+We know that some consumers remain uncomfortable with GMOs and are concerned that GM crops may encourage farming practices that over rely on one herbicide and decrease biodiversity.
+Others worry about the economic impacts on farmers trying to keep non-GM separated from GM crops.
 As a global food company, we produce products without GM ingredients in some markets – we also offer organic and non-GMO alternatives in most of our major categories in the U.S.

 In the spirit of transparency, we’ve enrolled several products – especially our organic products – in the U.S. Non-GMO Project.
 We oppose state-based labeling, but we support nationally standardized labeling of non-GMO products in the U.S., where there has generally been no requirement for special labeling.

 Ensuring safe and effective food production, while conserving precious natural resources, is a longstanding commitment for General Mills.
 We believe biotechnology can help.

 For further information about biotechnology, we invite you to visit www.factsaboutgmos.org.